suffolklibraries/lgc/content/collections/events/creative-space-online-workshops-1.md

     content:
       -
         type: text
-        text: 'Creative Space is an 8-week workshop specifically aimed at young people aged 16-24, living with long covid.
-The aims of the programme are to connect people who are facing similar challenges and support mental health and wellbeing through engagement with creative activities.'
+        text: 'Launched in January 2022, the series of online workshops offer valuable breathing space and peer support.
+In twice-weekly Zoom sessions, artist practitioners lead a range of optional activities that are '
       -
+        type: text
+        marks:
+          -
+            type: bold
+        text: free
+      -
+        type: text
+        text: ' to take part in from the comfort of your own home.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'The workshops will be run by local practitioners Emma Bernard (performer, writer, and director) and Rosy May (dancer, and content creator).'
+        text: 'Relax with a guided visual arts session, or learn breathing and singing exercises to help manage respiratory symptoms and lift your spirits.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Sessions will take place on '
-      -
-        type: text
         marks:
           -
             type: bold
-        text: 'Zoom (online)'
-      -
-        type: text
-        text: ' on Saturday mornings from 10:30 to 11:30.
-This course will run from 11th Feb to 1st April 2023 and will include a mixture of:'
+        text: 'The twice-weekly sessions will run on:'
   -
     type: bullet_list
     content: